 What’s Currently Being Reviewed Through OneStop

-We first started using OneStop to revamp the reclamation certificate application process and later started using it to accept pipeline and Water Act applications.
-Now we are working to expand the single application–single decision approach to include public lands applications and inspections and audits.
+We have already shown success with the release of OneStop.
+We began using OneStop to revamp the reclamation certificate application process and later started using it to accept pipeline and Water Act applications.
+We are now working to expand the single-application, single-decision approach to include public lands applications, inspections and audits, and closure activities.

-Click on the links below for more information about how our integrated review process applies to the following applications:
+Click on the links below for more information about how our integrated review process applies to the respective applications and submissions: